 “Waiting at Nemi: Wellhausen, Gunkel, and the World Behind Their Work.”
 Harvard Theological Review 109/4 (2016): 567–85.

 “Thou Shalt Not Kill, Unless…: The Decalogue in a Kaiserreich at War.”
-In The Mobilization of Biblical Scholarship.
-Edited by Nathan MacDonald and Andrew Mein.
-Library of Hebrew Bible/Old Testament Studies.
-London: Bloomsbury, forthcoming 2018.
+In The Mobilization of Biblical Scholarship, 111–34.
+Edited by Andrew Mein, Nathan MacDonald, and Matthew Collins.
+T&T Clark Library of Biblical Studies.
+London: Bloomsbury, 2019.